Project Case Studies

 The result was a prioritized list of previously-unknown, statistically-validated, and invaluable innovation opportunities for solution providers in the space.

-Landscape Nursery - Services and Business Model Innovation
+Services and Business Model Innovation

 This mid-size nursery had an established customer base of commercial and residential landscapers.
 However, my client had noticed that landscaping companies have an abnormally low survival rate due to low barriers to entry and poor support.